Levoric-Learn/Project-Management/README.md

 ---

 Together, we’re building a strong and impactful open-source ecosystem.
-Let’s create, learn, and innovate together—one project at a time!
+Let’s create, learn, and innovate together one project at a time.